M.A. English – Teaching Associate Program

 - A one or two page letter of intent

 - Faculty Recommendation

 - A Vita/Resume outlining RELEVANT academic/professional

 - Official transcripts of highest degree earned

 Students who want to become Teaching Associates may enroll in English 506 in their first quarter of teaching –always taught in the fall – in order to support and develop their teaching and pedagogy.
 This course counts towards students' degree requirements.
 In addition, students who are selected as TAs must complete a paid one-week intensive training course in early September.
-For more detailed information about the Teaching Associate program, please contact Ryan Hatch.
+For more detailed information about the Teaching Associate program, please contact Steven Ruszczycky.